wouter-swierstra/fp-dag/index.md

 Dhall.
 Incidentally, I found that using strongly typed functional languages offer abstractions that are the easiest to embed in a piece of scientific prose, of which I'll show some examples.

+### Roger Bosman - Getting a handle on (scoped) effects<a id="roger-bosman"></a>

+Algebraic effects & handlers have become a standard approach for working with side-effects in functional programming languages.
+However, not all effects can be classified as algebraic;
+some need a more sophisticated handling.
+In particular, effects that have or create a delimited scope - called scoped effects - need special care.

+Although calculi have been designed with algebraic effects & handlers as first-class operations, calculus to support scoped effects & handlers in a similar matter is missing from the literature.
+In this presentation we cover our work to fill this gap: we present a novel calculus in which both algebraic and scoped effects & handlers are first-class.

 ### Tom Verhoeff - Backtracking without (Explicit) Recursion<a id="tom-verhoeff"></a>